-The proceeds from the sale of fixed assets such as land and buildings.
-Capital receipts can be used to repay any outstanding debt on fixed assets or to finance new capital expenditure within rules set down by government.
+The proceeds from the sale of non-current assets such as land and buildings.
+Capital receipts can be used to repay any outstanding debt on non-current assets or to finance new capital expenditure within rules set down by government.
 Capital receipts cannot, however, be used to finance revenue expenditure.